Crime prevention through environmental design

-Wide-ranging recommendations to architects include the planting of trees and shrubs, the elimination of escape routes, the correct use of lighting, and the encouragement of pedestrian and bicycle traffic in streets.
-Tests show that the application of CPTED measures overwhelmingly reduces criminal activity.
+Wide-ranging recommendations to architects include planting trees and shrubs, eliminating escape routes, correcting the use of lighting, and encouraging pedestrian and bicycle traffic in streets.
+Tests show that the application of CPTED measures reduces criminal activity.

 History

-CPTED was originally coined and formulated by criminologist C. Ray Jeffery.
+CPTED was coined initially and formulated by criminologist C. Ray Jeffery.
 A more limited approach, termed defensible space, was developed concurrently by architect Oscar Newman.
 Both men built on the previous work of Elizabeth Wood, Jane Jacobs and Schlomo Angel.
 Jeffery's book, "Crime Prevention Through Environmental Design" came out in 1971, but his work was ignored throughout the 1970s.
-Newman's book, "Defensible Space: – Crime Prevention through Urban Design" came out in 1972.
+Newman's book, "Defensible Space: Crime Prevention through Urban Design" came out in 1972.
 His principles were widely adopted but with mixed success.
 The defensible space approach was subsequently revised with additional built environment approaches supported by CPTED.
 Newman represented this as CPTED and credited Jeffery as the originator of the CPTED term.
 Newman's CPTED-improved defensible space approach enjoyed broader success and resulted in a reexamination of Jeffery's work.
 Jeffery continued to expand the multi-disciplinary aspects of the approach, advances which he published, with the last one published in 1990.
 The Jeffery CPTED model is more comprehensive than the Newman CPTED model, which limits itself to the built environment.
-Later models of CPTED were developed based on the Newman Model, with criminologist Tim Crowe's being the most popular.
+Later, CPTED models were developed based on the Newman Model, with criminologist Tim Crowe being the most popular.

-As of 2004, CPTED is popularly understood to refer strictly to the Newman/Crowe type models, with the Jeffery model treated more as multi-disciplinary approach to crime prevention which incorporates biology and psychology, a situation accepted even by Jeffery himself.
+As of 2004, CPTED is popularly understood to refer strictly to the Newman/Crowe type models, with the Jeffery model treated more as a multi-disciplinary approach to crime prevention that incorporates biology and psychology, a situation accepted even by Jeffery himself.
 (Robinson, 1996).
-A revision of CPTED, initiated in 1997, termed 2nd Generation CPTED, adapts CPTED to offender individuality, further indication that Jeffery's work is not popularly considered to be already a part of CPTED.
-In 2012 Woodbridge introduced and developed CPTED in prison and showed how design flaws allowed criminals to keep offending.
+A revision of CPTED, initiated in 1997 and termed 2nd Generation CPTED, adapts CPTED to offender individuality, further indicating that Jeffery's work is not popularly considered to be already a part of CPTED.
+In 2012, S Woodbridge introduced and developed CPTED in prison and showed how design flaws allowed criminals to keep offending.